Tips for doing well on OfferZen

 During the interview

-• Never say bad things about current or past employers.
+• Don't say bad things about current or past employers.
 If you do then always offer a constructive solution to how things could have been better.

 • Ask clarifying questions.
 Make sure you understand the problem or the question.
 Your interviewers will help you get to the answer.